[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 I find the technique of self-parenting helpful here.
 What would you say to an upset or distressed child who was feeling something like what you’re feeling?
 How would you treat them?
 Now offer that support, understanding, and compassion to yourself.

 These things take time.
-Your negative past experiences were real and it’s understandable that they still impact you.
+Your traumatic or harmful past experiences were real and it’s understandable that they still impact you.
 But you’ve got this.

 This stuff is complicated and I cannot possibly create a comprehensive guide.
 These are a few resources that helped me; maybe they’ll help you too.